-lcon Property Description 470→ Apply to Visible Drawing Layers This option allows you to select which layers the tool should affect.
+Icon Property Description ₽ This option allows you to select which layers the tool should affect.
 It can be toggled on or off.
 When toggled on, it has two different modes.
-You can select a mode by clicking and holding on the button. • Off: When this button is toggled off, the tool only works on the currently selected layers.
-If several layers are selected, the tool will work on all these layers simultaneously. • The Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view. • Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
+You can select a mode by clicking and holding on the button.
+Off: When this button is toggled off, the tool only works on the currently selected layers.
+If several layers are selected, the tool will work on all these layers simultaneously.
+Apply to Visible Drawing Layers On W hen this button is toggled on, the tool will work on all the visible layers.
+Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view.
+Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
 NOTE This option only works in the Camera view.